 In Northern Ireland, the main factors which contribute to climate change are agriculture – where animals and manure release methane and other gases from fertilisers (27%), transport (23%), energy (17%) and residential use of fuel- use of energy to heat homes and run electricity, etc (13%).

-The effects of global warming include rising water levels (mostly due to the melting of the icecaps and permafrost), which would affect Portrush as a coastal town and a peninsula as it would be very susceptible to flooding.
+The effects of global warming include rising water levels (mostly due to the melting of the icecaps and permafrost), which would affect Portrush as a coastal town and a peninsula and therefore very susceptible to flooding.
 It would also threaten the wildlife and habitats which are so important to Portrush and the area.
-It also puts pressure on our drainage systems, sewer systems, roads and water.
-An increased temperature and pollution, which produces a lower air quality, may also threaten livestock, crops, wild animals and plants in the area.
-On a more global scale, global warming will also cause the melting of the ‘permafrost’, which, as well as destroying habitats and human towns and infrastructure, will release types of diseases and germs which have been frozen for up to thousands of years.
+Global warming also puts pressure on our drainage systems, sewer systems, roads and water.
+An increase in temperature and pollution, produces a lower air quality, so may also threaten livestock, crops, wild animals and plants in the area.
+On a wider scale, global warming will also cause the melting of the ‘permafrost’, which, as well as destroying habitats and human towns and infrastructure, will release types of diseases and germs which have been frozen for up to thousands of years.

 There are many ways we can help reduce our ‘carbon footprint’ and slow down the effects of global warming.
 For example, choosing to walk, cycle or take public transport instead of driving a car helps reduce the effects through transport.
 Using natural ways to cool or heat the house so that we don’t have to use as much energy, such as opening a window or using shutters instead of having air conditioning, or having your house insulated and double-paned windows, putting a jumper on or having carpets and curtains help trap heat in the winter instead of relying on central heating.
 We can also use more sustainable methods of getting energy, such as wind or solar energy, which use sources which will not run out and do not produce greenhouse gases when they are used.